beingmeta/libu8/README.md

 * support for lookup up and interpreting named character entities;

-**libu8** is especially designed for software which uses UTF-8 internally but may interact with applications and services employing different character encodings.
+**libu8** is especially intended for software which uses UTF-8 internally but may interact with applications and services employing different character encodings.
+However, it has grown to provide a variety of other portable functions.